 I’ve never used a motorhome before.
 Do you run through how everything works?

 Yes.
 We suggest you allow up to 90 minutes for the handover of the motorhome at our collection point.
-We run through all the controls features and facilities as well as take you for a quick test drive if required with one of our team.
-We provide detailed documentation on how everything works for easy reference during your holiday.
+We run through all the controls features and facilities as well as take you for a quick test drive, if required, with one of our team.
+We also provide detailed documentation on how everything works for easy reference during your holiday.